-Abbreviation for "Normalized Differenced Vegetation Index" or "Normalized Density Vegetation Index" (in German "normalized differentiated vegetation index").
-The applied vegetation index in agriculture is calculated on the basis of satellite image data.
-Vegetation indices are one of the primary sources for observation and analysis of the Earth's surface.
-The NDVI is calculated on the basis of the intensity of the reflected light in the red and near infrared spectral range, which is recorded by satellites.
-The index is based on the fact that healthy vegetation reflects relatively little in the visible spectral range and relatively high in the next near infrared range.
-In contrast, other surface materials such as soil, rocks, bodies of water or even dead vegetation show no such significant difference.
+Abbreviation for "Normalized Differenced Vegetation Index" or "Normalized Density Vegetation Index", (in German "normalized differentiated vegetation index").
+The vegetation index used in agriculture is calculated on the basis of satellite image data.
+Vegetation indices are one of the primary sources for observing and analyzing the earth's surface.
+The NDVI is calculated based on the intensity of the reflected light in the red and near infrared spectral range, which is recorded by satellites.
+The index is based on the fact that healthy vegetation reflects relatively little radiation in the visible spectral range and relatively much in the subsequent near infrared range.
+In contrast, other surface materials such as soil, rocks, water surfaces or dead vegetation show no such distinctive difference.

-in the viniculture can thus determine the vigor, the condition of the deciduous roof and also the quality of the fruit and derive correspondingly necessary Deciduous care measures be performed.
-The optimal time for a measurement is the veraison (Maturity onset).
-There are usually dependent on the soil type and the topography a very large fluctuation in the earnings, The different conditions of a large vineyard area are reflected in the division into blocks, sub-blocks and zones according to NDVI measurement results.
-These are then not uniform, but in the context of precision viticulture managed individually.
+in the viniculture can determine the vigor, the condition of the deciduous roof and also the fruit quality and derived accordingly necessary Deciduous care measures be performed.
+The optimal time for a measurement is veraison (Maturity onset).
+Usually there is depending on the soil type and the topography a very large fluctuation range in earnings, The different conditions of a large vineyard area are reflected in the division into blocks, sub-blocks and zones according to the NDVI measurement result.
+These will not become uniform, but within the framework of the precision viticulture managed individually.